 The Czech Republic is known for its world class beers, as well as it's top notch hospitality.
 The month of November in Prague is chock full of festivals as well.
 Including the St. Martins's Day Festival on November 11th.
 This is the celebration of the first wines from the autumn harvest.

-You will be able to explore the wineries across the city and taste their amazing selections, in the crisp autumn air.
+You will be able to visit the wineries across the city and taste their amazing selections of wine in the crisp autumn air.
 In addition to these festivals, Prague will also offer you plenty in the way of exploration.
 From the Gothic city of Kutna Hora to the east, to the world famous Charles Bridge.
 If architecture is what you wish to see, Prague will leave you breathless.

 5. Munich, Germany